solventrix/Honeur-Setup/remote-installation/separate-scripts/README.md

 .\start-nginx.cmd
 ```

-3. The script will prompt you to enter the therapeutic area.
+3. The script will prompt to select the applicable therapeutic area.
-4. The script will promt you to enter your email address that you use as your login on our central platform for the chosen therapeutic area.
+4. The script will prompt to enter the email address of the account you use to login on the central platform.
-5. The script will prompt you to enter your CLI secret for pulling our images.
+5. The script will prompt to enter your CLI secret for pulling our images.
 This secret can be found on our central image repository.
 Surf to:
     * https://harbor-uat.honeur.org for HONEUR
     * https://harbor-uat.phederation.org for PHederation
     * https://harbor-uat.esfurn.org for Esfurn
-6. login using the button "LOGIN VIA OIDC PROVIDER".
+6. Login using the button "LOGIN VIA OIDC PROVIDER".
 Then click your account name on the top right corner of the screen and click "User Profile".
 Copy the CLI secret by clicking the copy symbol next to the text field.

-Once done, the script will download the HONEUR Proxy docker image and will create the docker container.
+Once done, the script will download the proxy server docker image and will create the docker container.

 ## Post ETL installation steps
 ### Add constraints and indexes